omgmad/hotstuff-copy-trading-bot/README.md

 The wizard will ask for:

 - Agent wallet private key
+- Your main wallet address
-- Leader wallet address (the trader you want to copy)
+- - Leader wallet address (the trader you want to copy)
 - Copy ratio (1.0 = mirror exact size, 0.5 = half size)
 - Symbols to trade (e.g. `HYPE-PERP,SOL-PERP`)
 - Max position sizes and risk limits